Monitoring & Research

 Water vole feeding at the Great Fen 2025, by Henry Stanier

-Such work is carried out by a team of dedicated volunteers, the Great Fen Monitors as well as Wildlife Trust staff, Natural England staff, contractors, local natural history societies, university students and visiting naturalists.
+The monitoring and research at the Great Fen is carried out by our team of invaluable, dedicated, volunteers (the Great Fen Monitors) as well as Wildlife Trust staff, Partnership staff, contractors, local natural history societies, university students and visiting naturalists.

 Henry Stanier (Great Fen Monitoring & Research Officer)